Posted on Leave a comment

 Healing Guide

-• Knowing what abuse is and identifying it.
+• Knowing what abuse is and being able to identify it.
 Abuse can be very subtle.
 Any therapy that doesn’t talk about abuse will miss the cause.
 We need to know this.
-The body keeps the score is a good book but takes a while to read.
+See the recommended resources page.
 Alternatively search for narcissistic BPD abuse, love bombing, abusive relationship recovery, trauma bond, manipulation techniques, gaslighting.

-• Validating the abuse that happened to you, and mourning it, and all tb losses that came with it.
+• Validate the abuse that happened to you, and mourning it, and all tb losses that came with it.

 • Learning to trust your gut feeling about people.
 Abused people had to learn to ignore their gut feeling in order to secure attachment with their parents.
 And it is key to re-trust it in order to be able to known when something is not ok, and not fall for further gaslighting, as well as to remove narcissists etc much faster when they try to enter our lives.